 Just this past week I got my AM cortisol tested and found out that I have very high cortisol.
-The symptoms I’m experiencing, like fast heart rate and inability to do any work, are horrible…….so, I have been desperately researching what I can do to decrease the high cortisol.
+The symptoms I’m experiencing, like fast heart rate and inability to do any work, are horrible…….so, I have been desperately researching what I can find for a solution for how to reduce cortisol naturally.
 I thought for this post I would share what I found, what I am trying, and the things that are helping me right now, hoping that I can help someone or we could share ideas and find out what works best.

 Having high cortisol is a common problem that many people have and some don’t even know that cortisol is the reason for their health problems.
 Fatigue, difficulty sleeping, and unintentional weight gain or loss are just a few of the symptoms.
 But, having problems with cortisol can also be much more severe.
 It can stop you in your tracks, affecting your everyday life!

 If you have high cortisol, then you have adrenal fatigue.
 There are 4 stages of adrenal fatigue, ranging from mild to full on adrenal exhaustion and adrenal crisis.
 This article has an excellent description of each stage and the symptoms.

 The worst part is you can go to the doctors with very visible symptoms and they don’t even think of testing cortisol.
 This is what happened to me.
 Over the past 4 months, I went to 6 different doctors, the ER, and finally, just this week, a doctor tested my cortisol.
 Yet, cortisol issues are treatable and it would be best find out as soon as possible if that is the cause of your symptoms so you can take steps to correct it and feel better.